UMR-CNRM/pyft/doc/Documentation.md

 **\--addDrHook** adds DrHook statements.

 **\--deleteBudgetDDH** delete Budget/DDH use.

+**--deleteRoutineCallsMesoNHGPU** Delete parts of the code not compatible with MesoNH-OpenACC such as OCND2 blocks.

 **\--deleteNonColumnCallsPHYEX** delete call to PHYEX routines that needs information on horizontal points (multiple column dependency).